tschuchortdev/cmake_gtest/README.md

   - `EXCLUDE_FROM_ALL`: exclude this target from target "all"

 Arguments:
+  - target name
-  - `FROM`: list of test targets that will make the test suite
+  - list of test targets that will make the test suite

 Example: